 The Moldau, composed by Bedrich Smetana, arranged for flute orchestra by Shaul Ben-Meir

-Scored for 6 C Flutes (flute 2 doubles on piccolo), 2 Alto Flutes, 2 Bass Flutes and Contrabass Flute.
+Instrumentation: 6 C Flutes (flute 2 doubles on piccolo), 2 Alto Flutes, 2 Bass Flutes, Contrabass Flute

 In this work, Smetana uses tone painting to evoke the sounds of one of Bohemia’s great rivers.
 In his own words: